MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/codeless-app-service.md

     1. Set the application settings to enable the preinstalled site extension `ApplicationInsightsAgent`.
 For more information, see [Enable through PowerShell](#enable-through-powershell).
     1. Manually remove the private site extension named **Application Insights extension for Azure App Service**.

 If the upgrade is done from a version before 2.5.1, check that the `ApplicationInsights` DLLs are removed from the application bin folder.
-For more information, see [Troubleshooting steps](#troubleshooting).
+For more information, see [Troubleshooting](#troubleshooting).

 ## [.NET](#tab/net)